quarkiverse/quarkus-cxf/README.md

 <https://docs.quarkiverse.io/quarkus-cxf/dev/index.html>

-Please note that you can switch to the appropriate version of the release documentation by clicking on *dev* in the top right corner.
+You can switch to the appropriate version of the release documentation by clicking on *dev* in the top right corner.

 ![](https://user-images.githubusercontent.com/13334073/119669482-19640a80-be06-11eb-8184-9f063166276a.jpg)